Truce in Gaza endures another day and more hostages are freed, but tougher talks ahead

 IN GAZA, AN ANXIOUS RESPITE

-At a distribution center in Rafah, large crowds line up daily for bags of flour but supplies run out quickly.
+In the central city of Deir al-Balah, life’s daily struggle now consists of hunting down basic commodities such as flour and cooking gas that remain scarce despite increased aid entering during the truce.

-“Every day, we come here," said one woman in line, Nawal Abu Namous.
-"We spend money on transportation to get here, just to go home with nothing.”
+“People want the war to stop ... to see what happened in our homes and to our families,” said Samir Yaghi, who fled from Gaza City.
+He said he's been searching for flour but can't find any.

-Jobain reported from Rafah, Gaza Strip, and Chehayeb from Beirut.
-Associated Press writers Matthew Lee in Tel Aviv, Israel, Josef Federman in Jerusalem and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Jeffery reported from Cairo, Lidman from Jerusalem.
+Associated Press writers Matthew Lee in Tel Aviv, Israel; Josef Federman in Jerusalem; Najib Jobain in Rafah, Gaza Strip; and Kareem Chehayeb in Beirut contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.